LogoiLab/DirChat/Source/Windows/Handlers/README.md

 DirChat Handler Modules
 =
 These files are function modules sharing the same structure.
-The functions within these modules are responsible for drawing, hooking, managing, and manipulating the surface GUI for DirChat.
+The functions within these modules are responsible for drawing, hooking`wipe that smirk off your face`, managing, and manipulating the surface GUI for DirChat.

 TL:DR:
 -